Dalton School Admissions Coaching

 ERB or ISEE scores above the 80th percentile

-Glowing letters of recommendation from past several years from his/her previous school
+Glowing letters of recommendation from the past several years from his/her previous school

-Potential to be leader in academic field in future
+Potential to be a leader in the academic field in future

 Examples of applicants with special talents at Dalton would be: